 Greetings from Montreal!
-In the midst of shooting course videos and planning new content, we sat down to record this podcast.
+In the midst of shooting course videos and planning new content, Dave and I sat down to record this podcast.
 Both of us have considerable experience selling on Amazon and over time we have refined our strategies to be able to derive the best possible revenue potential from the products that we sell.

-	This episode centers around a checklist of what Mike and his staff do in the days leading up to a product launch and immediately after that.
+This episode centers around a checklist of what we do in the days leading up to a product launch and immediately after that.
 Dave rounds up the discussion and adds his own inputs at the end.

 To make things easier, we have broken down the entire process into three phases.
 So, read on and take note!

 Phase 1: What to do before the product goes live

 - Build that perfect listing at the get-go.
 Create a really great title with a bunch of keywords that you want to rank for (mixing in some long tail ones).
 Use about 2-3 keywords in the title.

 - Put the start selling date way in the future to allow for sustained sales over a 10-15 day period through the launch sequence timing.
 This hack also lets you avoid accumulating bad data.

 - Set up Amazon PPC in advance.

 - Airship a dozen units.
 10 of which are given to YouTube influencers to help with the actual launch.
 In our case, the rest is divided between the offices in California and the Philippines.
 Promotional videos and images are then created out of these products.